bandzcash/bandz-js/README.md

 Mint tokens for the usage on the Bandz protocol on the Kovan network.
 The amount of minted tokens is fixed and depends on the token

-- @param `userAddress` The ethereum address of the wallet the minted tokens will go
+- @param `userAddress` The smartBCH address of the wallet the minted tokens will go
-- @param `reserve` The ethereum address of the token you want to mint
+- @param `reserve` The smartBCH address of the token you want to mint
 - @param `tokenSymbol` The symbol of the token you want to mint

 ```